kernaltrap8/WoR-Plus/README.md

   - Port other game assets to WoR (GH5/BH/WT/GH3)
   - Add better support for open-notes on Guitar (HOPOs)
   - Add tap-note chord support
-  - Add new chart features to GHTunes
+  - Add new chart features to GHTunes<br>

 Features (as of 2024-08-28):
 - Drums on Guitar/Pad
 - Guitar on Pad
-  - Debug Menu/features
+- Debug Menu
-  - No postprocessing effects
+- No postprocessing effects (only AO and tone mapping)
 - All powers in Quickplay+ (beta state, being worked on)

 # Files decompiled
 `QB.PAB.PS3:`